Robpol86/makemkv/README.md

 And below are the available volumes used by the Docker image:

 * **/output** Ripped MKV files are written to this directory inside the container.

+By default **DIRECTORY** is the name of the disc.
+If you set the variable to an empty string MKV files will be written to the root of the mapped **/output** directory (no subdirectories).

 ## Run Manually